-- 1. Please read the instructions completely before using the kit. - 2.
+- 1. Please read and understand the instructions thoroughly before using the kit. - 2.
 All reagents should be allowed to reach room temperature (18-25 °C) before use. - 3.
 Optimum results are achieved if, at each step, reagents are pipetted into the wells of the microtiter plate within 5 minutes.